Chapter 14 : Wolves, Rabbits, and Snowy Constellations

 Wolves were vicious creatures, regardless of their reason for killing.

 He hated leaving her, but it was extremely late and they had a full load of classes the next day.
 He had a feeling that if he didn’t end their conversation, she would’ve stayed up all night with him until they saw morning, which wouldn’t have been such a terrible thing.

-As he made his way down an empty and quiet hall heading to the Slytherin dorm, something caught his eye that had him stopping dead in his tracks at a newly finished Black Canvas Vault.
+As he made his way down an empty, quiet hall heading to the Slytherin dorm, something caught his eye that had him stopping dead in his tracks at a newly finished Black Canvas Vault; a shiny new nameplate.

 He looked up and gazed over the large black iron vault, her pictograms surrounded by a border of flowers.
 But at closer look, he could see that the flowers were drooping and wilted.
 It was as if the flowers were alive, but sad and dying.

 To her credit, the pictograms were extremely difficult to figure out, but he stood there patiently studying her clues and sounding out the possibilities in his head.
 When he finally figured it out, his heart sank in his chest at her heart-wrenching and extremely personal message.